AI in Project Management: Features Guide.

 - ClickUp: Paste text, select “Create tasks with AI.”
 It identifies action items, suggests assignees based on context, and sets deadlines.

 - Notion: AI can convert any block of text into a structured project with tasks and subtasks.
+Especially useful for teams that use Notion for both documentation and project tracking.

 - Linear: Type a natural language description and AI creates the issue with labels, priority, and project assignment.
+Jira also offers AI-powered issue creation with smart field recommendations.

-3. Task prioritization and scheduling
+3. Task prioritization and resource allocation

 How to use it:

 - Asana: Smart workflows suggest task reordering based on deadlines and blockers.
+Portfolio-level views show which projects are competing for the same resources.

 4. Risk and blocker detection